These links are provided to assist you in reachingyour learning goals.

 POCUS Training - Contact Dr. Greg Hall at https://emergdoc.com

 Frontline Forward is a support and education wellness centre. https://www.frontlineforward.com

 ATLS Training - Contact Donna Allerton at https://advancedlifesupportcourses.ca

 The following are some Apps that we enjoy using.
-We have no affiliation with the Apps nor make any guarantees as to their content.
+We have no affiliation with the Apps nor make any guarantees as to their content or accuracy.

 CPR Tempo- an app with a metronome to help guide your chest compressions while performing CPR.

 Full Code Pro- an app from the American Heart Association designed to help you keep track of documentation during a code situation.